U.N. says Facebook has 'turned into a beast' in violence-plagued Myanmar

-United Nations officials have accused Facebook of spreading hate speech in Myanmar, the Southeast Asian nation where human rights experts are investigating a possible genocide against the Rohingya Muslim minority.
+United Nations officials have accused Facebook of spreading hate speech in Myanmar, where human rights experts are investigating a possible genocide against the Rohingya Muslim minority.

 "It has ... substantively contributed to the level of acrimony and dissension and conflict, if you will, within the public," Darusman said.
 "Hate speech is certainly, of course, a part of that."